ppbrown/fluxcd-public-demo/helmbased/README.md

 This tree currently focuses on using third-party helm charts.
 However, you can just as easily use your own local ones.
+Additionally, this tree uses Helm-in-github.
+However, Flux can also use helm repos directly.

 To install this tree's contents within Flux, do the following